Adinath-Jagtap/Semantic-Shift/docs/TECHNICAL_DECISIONS.md

 | Cosine only | ⚡⚡ | ⚠️ | "Reset password" vs "delete account" has dangerously similar embeddings |
 | Cross-encoder only | ⚡ | ✅ | O(n) cross-encoder calls per request — too slow with 100+ cache entries |

-The three-layer pipeline gives us:
+The four-layer pipeline gives us:

 ```
-Layer 1 (BM25):          O(n) but fast — narrows 100 entries to ~3-5 candidates
+Layer 0 (Exact/Typo):    O(n) string comparison & char overlap — instant return, zero ML
-Layer 2 (Cosine):        O(k) comparisons, k << n — picks the best candidate
+Layer 1 (Cosine):        O(1) matrix multiply — picks the best candidate instantly
+Layer 2 (BM25):          Sanity check for borderline candidates
 Layer 3 (Cross-encoder): O(1) — one call on the single best candidate
-Layer 0 (Exact match):   O(n) string comparison — instant return, zero ML
 ```

-**Total: O(n) cheap + O(1) expensive = fast AND accurate.**
+**Total: Vectorized numpy operations + fallback ML = fast AND accurate.**

-Layer 0 (exact match) was added as a zero-cost optimization — if the user sends the exact same query text, no ML models are invoked at all.
-This brings repeat-query latency from ~300ms to < 1ms.
+Layer 0 (exact/typo match) acts as a zero-cost optimization — if the user sends the exact same query text, or a minor typo variant (e.g. `pythn`), no ML models are invoked at all.
+This brings repeat-query latency from ~40ms to < 1ms.

 ---

 ## 7. How Default Thresholds Were Chosen

-### `CACHE_SIMILARITY_THRESHOLD = 0.76`
+### `CACHE_SIMILARITY_THRESHOLD = 0.72`

-- Cosine similarity of L2-normalized `all-MiniLM-L6-v2` embeddings on paraphrase pairs typically falls in the **0.80–0.95** range.
+- Cosine similarity of L2-normalized `all-MiniLM-L6-v2` embeddings on paraphrase pairs typically falls in the **0.75–0.95** range.
-- Non-paraphrase but topic-related pairs fall in the **0.60–0.80** range.
+- Non-paraphrase but topic-related pairs fall in the **0.60–0.72** range.
-- 0.76 lets more candidates through to Layer 3 (the cross-encoder), where intent is verified accurately.
+- 0.72 lets more candidates through to Layer 3 (the cross-encoder), where intent is verified accurately.
+It also leaves room for typo matching to take over if below 0.72.
 - The dashboard settings panel lets you tune this live.

 ### `CACHE_BM25_MIN_OVERLAP = 0.3`